alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

 **`def reset_arms(self, do_motion: bool = True) -> None`**

-Reset the avatar's arm joint positions.
-The motion continues until the arms have reset to their neutral positions.
+Reset the avatar's arms to their neutral positions.

 | Parameter | Description |
 | --- | --- |